denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2.markdown

         JAVA_INT.withBitAlignment(32), ADDRESS.withBitAlignment(64)
 );
 ```
-There is no sign of varargs, right?
+there is no sign of varargs, right?
 This was done on purpose because at the moment of a **FunctionDescriptor**
-declaration we don’t know exactly what kind of vararg combination we’ll get at an invocation stage.
+the declaration we don’t know exactly what kind of vararg combination we’ll get at an invocation stage.

 Important note!
-According to **MethoHandle::invoke** signature, the downcall works only with instances
+According to the **MethoHandle::invoke** signature, the downcall works only with instances
 of classes that implement the **Addressable** interface (**MemorySegment** or **MemoryAddress**),
-these two Java types representing a native memory (primitive types, structs)
+these two Java types represent a native memory (primitive types, structs)
-or an address of it (pointers to a memory segments).
+or an address of it (pointers to memory segments).
 So, before passing down varargs from Java to a native function,
-we must need to make sure that variables hiding behind the varargs comply with the contract defined by FFI and FMA API.
+we just need to make sure that variables hiding behind the varargs comply with the contract defined by FFI and FMA API.

 So, we must perform a downcall to C _print_ exactly as we declare it in **FunctionDescriptor** -
 _int_ as return type, _char *_ as an argument: